 Title page

-Computed tomographic identified mineralisation of the longitudinal odontoid ligament of the horse is associated with age and sex but not with presenting clinical sign.
+Computed tomographic identified mineralisation of the longitudinal odontoid ligament of the horse is associated with age and sex but not with the clinical sign of headshaking.

 Alison M. Talbot†, Miguel Rodrigues† and Thomas W. Maddox‡.

 †Equine Hospital, University of Liverpool, Leahurst Campus, Chester High Road, Neston, CH64 7TE